 - Workplaces do not have to lodge their COVIDSafe Plan with the Victorian Government; however, you may be required to provide your COVID Safe Plan to DHHS or WorkSafe upon request or in the event of a confirmed positive case at your workplace

 - The COVID Safe Plan template and guidance on creating a COVID Safe workplace can be found here (Note: you are required to use the COVIDSafe Plan template supplied by Business Victoria)

 - The ADA also has a COVID Safe Plan (member only) available on its website, under Practice Policies.

-Employers must notify WorkSafe immediately on becoming aware that an employee, an independent contractor or a contractor's employee has received a confirmed COVID-19 diagnosis and has attended the workplace during the infectious period (14 days prior to the onset of symptoms or a confirmed diagnosis until the day on which they receive clearance from isolation from the Department of Health and Human Services).
+Employers must notify WorkSafe immediately on becoming aware that an employee, an independent contractor or a contractor's employee has received a confirmed COVID-19 diagnosis and has attended the workplace during the infectious period (14 days prior to the onset of symptoms or a confirmed diagnosis until the day on which they receive clearance from isolation from the Department of Health).
 Self-employed persons are also required to directly inform WorkSafe immediately on receiving a confirmed COVID-19 diagnosis if they have attended the workplace during the infectious period.

-Failing to notify WorkSafe under section 38 of the Occupational Health and Safety Act 2004 (Vic) can lead to fines of up to $39,652 for an individual or $198,264 for a body corporate.
-The new regulations came into force on 28 July 2020 and will remain in place for 12 months.
+Failing to notify WorkSafe under section 38 of the Occupational Health and Safety Act 2004 (Vic) can lead to fines of up to $43,617 for an individual or $218,088 for a body corporate.
+The new regulations came into force on 28 July 2020 and were to remain in place for 12 months.
 They were extended for another 12 months on 27 July 2021.

 Information about notifying WorkSafe Victoria is available on its website.